Vincentown, New Jersey

 Vincentown is an unincorporated community and census-designated place (CDP) located on the South Branch Rancocas Creek in Southampton Township of Burlington County, New Jersey.
-The area is served as United States Postal Service ZIP code 08088.
+The area is served as United States Postal Service ZIP Code 08088.

-As of the 2010 United States Census, the population for ZIP Code Tabulation Area 08088 was 24,664.
+As of the 2010 United States census, the population for ZIP Code Tabulation Area 08088 was 24,664.

 Demographics

+Vincentown first appeared as a census designated place in the 2020 U.S. census.

 History

 In 1743, Vincent Leeds purchased the land where the community is now built.
 It was later named after him, Vincent's Town.
 Previously, the village had been known as Brimstone Neck.